eYantra-Robotics-Competition/eYRC-2023_Cosmo_Logistic/aws-robomaker-small-warehouse-world/README.md

 ## Notes
 - Lighting might vary on different system(s) (e.g brighter on system without CPU and darker on system with GPU)
 - Adjust lighting parameters in .world file as you need

-## We have delinked this repo for solely eYRC-23-24 purpose